7hinkDifferent/gradient-descent-interpolation/README.md

 ![](./assets/freeze.gif)

-1.2 how to add arbitrary functions
+1.2 how to add arbitrary objective functions

 check out examples in `src/activations/activation_factory.py`. just define a function to return a Callable and decorate with `@objective_function.register("some_name")`.